Brittany Hochevar: Career

 She was part of the United States women's national volleyball team, playing as an opposite hitter and setter.

 She participated in the 2004 Women's Pan-American Volleyball Cup.

 As a beach volleyball player, she plays as a defender.
 She played together with Lisa Rutledge in 2011 and with Lauren Fendrick in 2013.
-Hochevar and Fendrick were eliminated in the quarter final at the 2013 Beach Volleyball World Championships.
+Hochevar and Fendrick were eliminated in the quarter-final at the 2013 Beach Volleyball World Championships.

+Personal life

+Hochevar is married to Anthony Hart.
+They have two sons.